Cleaning numerical data can take a ridiculous amount of time, but learning to use Excel COUNTIF can save you a lot of time and hassle...

-Learning to use a few simple formulae in Excel can save you time, hassle and having to explain to your boss why that analysis report isn’t on his desk yet, a mere 2 weeks after he gave you the dataset.
+...and having to explain to your boss why that analysis report isn’t on his desk yet, a mere 2 weeks after he gave you the dataset!

 Bless him, he doesn’t understand.
 He thinks that cleaning and analysing data is a matter of clicking a few buttons here and there in Excel.
 Even a monkey can do that, right?

-In this blog post I’m going to show you which formulae to use and give you a plan of action to clean your numerical data.
+In this blog post I’m going to show you EXACTLY how to use Excel COUNTIF and give you a plan of action to clean your numerical data.

 Your data won’t know what’s hit it – and your boss will wonder just how you managed to get that report on his desk early while everyone else is still struggling…